zhengyao-lin/lfs-docker/README.md

 You can extract it by running the image in a container and using `docker cp`.

-On a laptop with 8th-gen low-power Intel CPUs and 16 GB of memory, the entire build took 124 min to finish and used 13.3 GB of disk space.
+On a laptop with 8th-gen low-power Intel CPUs and 16 GB of memory, the entire build took 2 hours and 9 minutes to finish and used 15 GB of disk space.

 # Related work